The mystery of Mario Rosas, the man Xavi called ‘a mix of Laudrup and Messi’

-Barcelona’s academy has become shrouded by a cloud of mysticism over the past two decades as it has produced a number of genius footballing hobbits, namely Xavi, Andres Iniesta and Lionel Messi – slightly-built rugrats who have terrorised the lumbering giants of world football with unparalleled success.
+Barcelona’s academy has become shrouded by a cloud of mysticism over the past two decades, having produced a number of genius footballing hobbits, namely Xavi, Andres Iniesta and Lionel Messi – slightly-built rugrats who have terrorised the lumbering giants of world football with unparalleled success.

 That is not always the case at La Masia, however.

 If the fantasy of a Laudrup-Messi hybrid is almost too good to be true, the lack of footage of Rosas in action only makes the player’s promise more alluring.
-In your mind, the greatest album you’ve never heard is almost certainly better than the greatest album you have heard.
+In your mind, the idea greatest album you’ve never heard is almost certainly more seductive than the reality of the greatest album you have heard.